-The Chemically Defined Flavourings - Group 16 (CDG16 - Aliphatic and alicyclic ethers), in this application comprises four substances, for which authorisation as feed additives is sought under the category "sensory additives", functional group 2(b) "flavouring compounds", according to the classification system of Annex I of Regulation (EC) No 1831/2003.
+The Chemically Defined Flavourings - Group 25 (CDG25, phenol derivatives containing ring-alkyl, ring-alkoxy, and side-chains with an oxygenated functional group), in this application comprises 16 substances, for which authorisation as feed additives is sought under the category "sensory additives", functional group 2(b) "flavouring compounds", according to the classification system of Annex I of Regulation (EC) No 1831/2003...

-In the current application submitted according to Article 4(1) and Article 10 (2) of Regulation (EC) No 1831/2003, the authorisation for all species and categories is requested.
+In the current application submitted according to Article 4(1) and Article 10 (2) of Regulation (EC) No 1831/2003, the authorisation for all species is requested.
 The flavouring compounds of interest have a purity ranging from 96% to 99%.